 I have lived and worked in Staffordshire for the last 14 years, ever since I was recruited by bet365 in 2006 as a software architect and development manager.

 I am proud of the part I have played in the company's success - they contribute a huge amount to our local economy and provide thousands of well-paid and secure jobs.
 They are also a big export success for the UK and have always paid their taxes.

-I am married to Emily and we have three young children, two of which were born at the Royal Stoke, so we both appreciate hugely all that the NHS does for us here in Newcastle.
-We are both actively involved in our children's education - we are both school governors and my wife also serves as a trustee of a multi-academy trust.
+I am married with three young children, two of which were born at the Royal Stoke, so we both appreciate hugely all that the NHS does for us here in Newcastle.
+We have both served as school governors in the past.

 The chance to serve Newcastle-under-Lyme in Parliament is a tremendous honour and opportunity for me.
 My number one priority is to stop the stink coming from Walley's Quarry landfill in Silverdale.
 I am also passionate about seeking investment to our town making it an even better place for residents of all ages to live and work.

 In Parliament I am a member of the Science and Technology Select Committee and the Procedure Committee.
 I sit on a wide range of All Party Parliamentary Groups including Baseball and Softball, Betting and Gaming, Ceramics, Coalfield Communities, Equipment for Disabled Children, Financial Technology, Humanist, Personal Banking and Fairer Financial Services and Social Media.

 When I am not working I enjoy spending time with my family, watching and playing cricket and quizzing.